+To build a flexible procedure adjusted to multiple needs, we will allow the use of control variables, fixed variables, free variables and pairwise interactions.
+The control variables are static and remain only as main effects; the fixed and free variables are used to create interactions.
+The difference is the former ones remain in the final model, while the later ones can be removed in the stepwise process.

-This paper is organized as follows.
-Section~\ref{sec:preeliminaries} presents a review of preliminaries on setting regression models.
-In Section~\ref{sec:methodology} resides the core of the paper were we explain all the details to build a procedure of relative weight analysis with residualization.
-Section~\ref{sec:results} is devoted to test the algorithm capabilities using two simulated examples.
-Finally, Section~\ref{sec:conclusion} we present the conclusion with some discussion about future line of research.
+The remainder of this paper is organized as follows.
+Section~\ref{sec:preeliminaries} presents a review of the preliminaries on setting regression models with restricted splines.
+In Section~\ref{sec:methodology} resides the core of the paper, where we explain all the details to build a procedure of the Relative Weight Analysis with residualization.
+We devote Section~\ref{sec:results} to testing the algorithm capabilities using two simulated examples.
+Finally, in Section~\ref{sec:conclusion}, we present the conclusions with some discussion about future lines of research.